nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 how to make sense of the [interface](#navigation), as well as how to [properly use each command](#codoc-tutorial-your-first-steps).

 <div class="span" class="alert alert-info">
-:information_source: <b>Note:</b> It is important to note that the command summary is meant for experienced users who happen to forget the commands. **All first time users** are recommended to read through the **entire user guide**.
+:information_source: <b>Note:</b> It is important to note that the command summary is meant for experienced users who happen to forget the commands. <b>All first time users</b> are recommended to read through the <b>entire user guide</b>.
 </div>

 If you are proficient with the command types and are looking for a quick summary of our commands, you may jump to our [Command Summary](#command-summary) that contains relevant examples.